 At Whole Foods, for instance, Amazon Prime members can scan the QR code on their smartphone at checkout to receive their Prime benefits (5% off all purchases).
 In addition to Amazon’s recent acquisition of Whole Foods, Kroger’s newly announced partnerships with retail technology innovators and Ahold’s implementation of scan-and-go and deli-ordering kiosks signal a strong uptick in innovation as grocers adapt to compete on customer experience.

-Now, customers can collect rewards and pay faster with their CVS app by grouping verification and payment into one scan of a QR code via the customer’s smartphone.
+These contactless payments also tie in with CVS’s loyalty program.
+Customers can collect rewards and pay faster with their CVS app by grouping verification and payment into one scan of a QR code via the customer’s smartphone.
 This consolidation creates a simpler checkout process, saving customers time through a streamlined experience.

 The new Kohl’s app lets users gather their offers, rewards, Kohl’s Cash and Kohl’s charge card all in one place.
 At checkout, shoppers use the app to scan the QR code on the payment terminal and all of their rewards, offers, and payment options will appear in the app on their smartphone, consolidating each step of the payment process into one.